ACCT 1011 Introduction to Financial Accounting 3 Credits

 Prerequisite: Sophomore standing.

 Students gain practical experience in accounting.
-Students must have a GPA of 2.5 or higher.
+Students must be matriculated in the Dolan School of Business and have a GPA of 2.5 or higher.
 Enrollment by permission only.
 Previously AC 0393-0394.

 ACCT 3320 Cost Management 3 Credits